Ireland Blyth Limited

-In 2008 the company was reported as the largest company in Mauritius per their net sales revenues.
+As of 2008 the company was reported as the largest company in Mauritius per their net sales revenues.

 History

 It was incorporated in 1972 following the merger of two leading companies which had been trading in Mauritius since the early 19th Century, namely Blyth Brothers, founded in 1830 by James Blyth, and Ireland Fraser & Co.
 Ltd. Ireland Fraser & Co.
 Ltd was founded on the 1st July 1850 by George Ireland, Hugh Hunter and James Fraser.
 The original name was Hunter Ireland & Co., but when Hugh Hunter left the company in 1860, the name was changed to Ireland Fraser & Co.
 It became Ireland Fraser & Co.
 Ltd. in 1927.

 In 1994 the group became a public company and was admitted to the official list of the Stock Exchange of Mauritius.